 - Tyson McEwan, UWA Guild Welfare Officer, current university student and graduate of Geraldton Secondary College

-- Tim Shanahan, Chair, Western Australian Regional Development Trust
+- Tim Shanahan, Principal Adviser, Vice Chancellery, The University of Western Australia, former Chair, Western Australian Regional Development Trust

 - Professor Sue Trinidad, Director, National Centre for Student Equity in Higher Education

 The symposium will be held in The University Club of Western Australia Auditorium, and refreshments will be provided.

 The session will be live-tweeted, follow the conversation @ncsehe #clevercountry17